Meet the artists and makers living and working across Durham, Teesside and Yorkshire.

-If you're interested in joining our Studios please get in touch via our Contact page or email
+If you're an artist or maker and would like to join our Studios, please get in touch via our Contact page or email

 Artist Angela Read from Hartlepool, graduated with a degree in ceramics and glass from Sunderland University, but she's always loved drawing.
 Now she specialises in pen and ink, using paper cutting and collage to give multi-layered effects, taking much of her inspiration from nature

 Helen, from Eaglescliffe, in Durham gets inspiration for her textile work from her two passions, freemotion embroidery and animals.
 She uses embroidery, wool and fabric to create unique, detailed, textured pieces.

 Helen also loves drawing in pen and ink, creating illustrations of architectural buildings and sites.